neemakot/Evaluating-Explanations/README.md

 # Evaluating Explanations
-Implementation of evaluation metrics introduced in COLING-LREC 2024 paper.
+Implementation of evaluation metrics introduced in the LREC-COLING 2024 paper *Towards a Framework for Evaluating Explanations in Automated Fact Verification*.